Dr Anna Plyushteva

 Outreach

-Anna strives to build lasting collaborations with organisations beyond academia.
+Anna strives to build lasting collaborations with partners beyond academia.
 The project Care on the Move is a collaboration with local and national organisations, including Swindon SEND Families Voice, SENDIASS Oxfordshire, and Living Streets.
 Previously, Anna has worked with essential workers during the Covid-19 pandemic to document their everyday experiences, and collaborated with Lancashire County Council and Jacobs on intersectional approaches to inclusive transport infrastructure appraisal.
-She has previously contributed to 'walk to school' campaigns and workplace mobility planning strategies by Sofia Municipality; a UK Department for Transport report on young people's changing travel habits; and the campaign work of advocacy group Spasi Sofia.
+She has contributed to 'walk to school' campaigns and workplace mobility planning strategies by Sofia Municipality; a UK Department for Transport report on young people's changing travel habits; and the campaign work of advocacy group Spasi Sofia.

 Selected Publications